gvsurenderreddy/TrustfileTestConnector/MicroServiceAPI.md

 ~~Response will be rendored in a popup iframe to handle oAuth or other authentication mechanism.
 After the authentication is complete, redirect to the provided redirect_uri~~

-#### GET /datasources/:company_2_tf_token/authentication?redirect_uri=app.trustfile.avalara.com/connectors/success?id=:tf_2_connector_token?name=:connectorName
+#### GET /datasources/:company_2_tf_token/authentication?redirect_uri=app.trustfile.avalara.com/connectors/success?id=:tf_2_connector_token

 Redirects user to the DataSource authentication.
 Response will be rendered in a popup iframe to handle oAuth or other authentication mechanism.
-Once the user logs in or authorizes the connector, they will be redirected to the provided redirect_uri, passing the tf_2_connector_token and name of the connector
+Once the user logs in or authorizes the connector, they will be redirected to the provided redirect_uri, passing the tf_2_connector_token

 #### PUT /datasources/:company_2_tf_token
 ```